-The following article was written by was written by Jennifer Freeman Thompson and originally appeared in the Summer 2019 issue of the Quarterly.
-She was initiated at Upsilon–University of Oklahoma and later transferred to Arkansas State University where she affiliated with the Epsilon Zeta chapter.
+The following article by Jennifer Freeman Thompson, Upsilon–University of Oklahoma, originally appeared in the Summer 2019 issue of the Quarterly.
+Jennifer later transferred to Arkansas State University where she affiliated with the Epsilon Zeta chapter.

 The following five days were a whirlwind of skits with professionally choreographed dances, impeccably themed decor and songs.
 So many songs.
 Now, 25 years later—when I can barely remember what I ate for breakfast—I clearly recall every word Alpha Chi Omega sang when I walked through the door and the one Zeta Tau Alpha crooned as I exited.

 It was fun, it was stressful, it was “high frills rush”—and it was unlike anything I’d ever experience again.

 Flash forward a year later to my first “work week,” the week prior to the start of recruitment.
 Days were spent practicing skits, dances, songs, conversation—even smiling.
 We tried on and modeled every outfit we’d wear the next week as officers and advisors told us to change our shoes, add a necklace or put a slip on under our skirt.
 Elaborate sets that would rival that of a community theater production were built for our skits.
 Nights were spent pouring over slideshow after slideshow, discussing and learning everything we could about the 500 or so “rushees” who would soon walk through our doors.